 Richard Madeley felt quite armoured toward psychic phenomena.
 He admitted that like most people with a journalistic or media training he was taught to be skeptical but believed we ‘have tremendous guts standing up in front of a camera and doing what you do.
 I find it all hard to believe.’
 On the same show to promote a new book was the famous journalist and one time editor of the Daily Express Eve Pollard who was, to my surprise, very sociable, humorous and apparently open minded about the existence of extra sensory perception.

 Fortunately before we’d gone on This Morning we’d already had loads of practice at phone-ins.
+Before getting started on television we’d worked a lot on the radio.
 For nearly a year we had practiced giving telephone readings over the air for our local commercial radio station South Coast Radio.
 In this case it was a late night show and nobody worried if we talked about the spirit world or demonstrated mediumship.
 If only mainstream television were so open minded!
 For The Cheryl Buggy Show we were able to give some really uplifting evidence of survival.
 It was the sort of heart felt material that could bring a lump to your throat.

 Sometimes we could give the full names of the spirit communicator, how they died and an accurate description of their personality.
 In addition we were able to give exact evidence of stories from their lives.
 For example I remember one caller, with a Wiltshire accent challenge us to say which musical instrument her father had played before he died.
 “The bagpipes!!” chirped up Jane.
 I remember we were also able to tell one caller that he had a leg missing, another that she was looking at a picture of her mother as she spoke yet all we had as a ‘link’ was an unfamiliar voice at the end of the phone line and the guidance of spirit.